-As stated in Article 23 of the Corporate Governance Policy, the Company establishes as an advisory body to the Board of Directors a Director Nomination Committee to impartially examine through a transparent and objective process the selection of Director candidates and the dismissal of Directors as well as to evaluate and supervise the status of Director successor development plans created by the President and Representative Director, the issues therein, and Director succession plans created by the President and Representative Director.

-The Committee met eight times during the period from April 2020 to the June 2021 Ordinary General Meeting of Shareholders.
-The Committee deliberated on matters including policies for selecting Officers (Directors, Executive Officers and Special Audit & Supervisory Officers) and candidate proposals, skill matrix, and chairpersons of the Director Nomination Committee and the Director Compensation Committee.
+As stated in Article 23 of the Corporate Governance Policy, the Company has established a Director Nomination Committee to impartially examine through a transparent and objective process the selection of Director candidates and the dismissal of Directors as well as to evaluate and supervise the status of Director successor development plans created by the President and Representative Director, the issues therein, and Director succession plans created by the President and Representative Director.
+The Committee met 15 times during the period from April 2021 to the June 2022 Ordinary General Meeting of Shareholders.
+The Committee deliberated on matters including succession plans for the President and Representative Director, policies for selecting Officers (Directors, Executive Officers and Special Audit & Supervisory Officers) and candidate proposals, changes in the Outside Director selection process, and the selection of a Director Nomination Committee chairperson.

-The Mandates, Roles, and Activities of the Director Compensation Committee compensation and bonuses for each Director, as well as granting of basic points under the performance-linked compensation system.
+The Mandates, Roles, and Activities of the Director Compensation Committee

-As stated in Article 23 of the Corporate Governance Policy, the Company establishes as an advisory body to the Board of Directors a Director Compensation Committee to impartially examine through a transparent and objective process proposals and discussions concerning matters such as the compensation system and bylaws for Directors of the Company as well as Directors' individual compensation.
+As stated in Article 23 of the Corporate Governance Policy, the Company has established a Director Compensation Committee to impartially examine through a transparent and objective process proposals and discussions concerning matters such as the compensation system and bylaws for Directors of the Company as well as Directors' individual compensation.
+The Director Compensation Committee, with a mandate from the Board of Directors, decides the individual compensation of Directors who are not Audit & Supervisory Committee members.